Colon Cancer Screening Saves Lives

 Colonoscopy is the most common test to detect colon cancer.
-Other tests include stool DNA tests, flexible sigmoidoscopy, double barium enema, and CT colonography.
+Other tests include stool DNA tests, flexible sigmoidoscopy, double barium enema, at-home tests, and CT colonography.
 Based on your personal health history, you doctor can recommend the right test for you.

 What is the best test for colon cancer?

 Based on your age and risk factors, your doctor can determine when you should test and which test in the best option for you.
 Colonoscopy is the most common test to detect colon cancer, but are also frequently used to diagnose inflammatory bowel disease.

 What are the best ways to minimize chances of getting colon cancer?